Independence Realty Trust (NYSE:IRT) Issues FY 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-A number of analysts have recently commented on the company.
-StockNews.com raised Independence Realty Trust to a sell rating in a research note on Tuesday, August 9th.
-Jefferies Financial Group cut their target price on Independence Realty Trust from $26.00 to $20.00 and set a buy rating on the stock in a research report on Wednesday, October 19th.
+A number of equities research analysts have issued reports on the stock.
+Jefferies Financial Group cut their price target on shares of Independence Realty Trust from $26.00 to $20.00 and set a buy rating on the stock in a report on Wednesday, October 19th.
+StockNews.com raised shares of Independence Realty Trust to a sell rating in a report on Monday.
+Finally, Royal Bank of Canada cut their price target on shares of Independence Realty Trust from $22.00 to $21.00 and set an outperform rating on the stock in a report on Friday, October 28th.
 One research analyst has rated the stock with a sell rating, one has issued a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of Moderate Buy and a consensus price target of $26.28.
+According to data from MarketBeat, Independence Realty Trust has a consensus rating of Moderate Buy and an average target price of $25.50.

 Institutional Inflows and Outflows